-Through our connected multi-channel ecosystem, we are able to offer our comprehensive product and service offering across all channels to meet our customer wherever, whenever, and however they want to shop and generated net sales of \$1.26 billion for the thirteen weeks ended October 31, 2020.
-During the nine months ended October 31, 2020, customers who shopped across the four channels we track for these purposes (pet care center merchandise, e-commerce and digital, grooming and training services, and veterinary services including veterinary hospitals and Vetco clinics) spent on average 6x with us versus customers who only shopped one of these channels.
-Demonstrating the impact of our comprehensive ecosystem on our pet care centers, our 90 pet care centers that offer grooming, training veterinary services, ship-from-store, and BOPUS generate on average 91% higher revenue, as measured over the last 12 months ended October 31, 2020, than that of our average pet care center in Fiscal 2017.
-By the end of that same period, we had 3.5 million multi-channel customers, up from 3.0 million at November 2, 2019, with these customers generating 1.5% of our 16.3% of comparable sales growth for the thirteen-weeks ended October 31, 2020.
+Through our connected multi-channel ecosystem, we are able to offer our comprehensive product and service offering across all channels to meet our customer wherever, whenever, and however they want to shop.
+During the six months ended August 1, 2020, customers who shopped across the four channels we track for these purposes (pet care center merchandise, e-commerce and digital, grooming and training services, and veterinary services including veterinary hospitals and Vetco clinics) spent on average 6x with us versus customers who only shopped one of these channels.
+Demonstrating the impact of our comprehensive ecosystem on our pet care centers, our 90 pet care centers that offer grooming, training and veterinary services and BOPUS generate on average more than twice the revenue, as measured over the last 12 months ended August 1, 2020, than that of our average pet care center in Fiscal 2017.